Can we please have some actual gender equality in fiction?

 So for the love of god, established writers and new writers alike, please avoid this trope.
 It’s old, dead, and tired, and it sets our progress back by several centuries.

-If you want strong female leads, then have them actually face hardship and get them to earn their mastery, whether that mastery is in super powers and/or the strength to navigate their existential crises.
+If you want strong female leads, then have them actually face hardship and get them to earn their mastery, whether that mastery is in super powers and/or the strength to navigate their existential and relational crises.

 Show young girls some Being Erica to learn from Erica’s adventures in time traveling therapy.
 She gets to relive her regrets in attempt to change them, only to complicate her past in other ways, and then ultimately learn a lesson that helps her with a relevant issue in her present life.